 Power and Speed

 Using new blades and fully charged 9 Ah batteries, I made two cuts through a 4×12 Parallam.
-Both 20V models stalled a few times but still cut faster than the corded Makita, which was a shocker.
-The Compact beat the Standard by a second or two, and the 60V outperformed them all by a significant margin.
-(See video at the bottom of this post.)
+Both 20V models stalled a few times but still cut faster than the corded Makita—a shocker!
+The Compact beat the Standard by a second or two, and the 60V outperformed them all by a big margin.
+Watch the action in our video below!

 Weight

-The 60V is 2-3 pounds heavier than the 20V models.
-The extra weight can definitely be tiring when doing overhead work.
-But for low cuts, the weight and gravity work in your favor, and with the extra weight, you experience much less vibration and gain more power.
-The 60V also has a more robust build.
-Everything from the shoe, to the rubber sleeve, to the chuck release spring is better on the Flexvolt.
+The 60V is 2-3 pounds heavier than the 20V models, which can tire you out on overhead work.
+But for low cuts, the weight and gravity help, cutting vibration and boosting power.
+The 60V’s build is tougher—shoe, rubber sleeve, and chuck release spring are all better on the FlexVolt.

 Features

-All have variable speed triggers, a 1-1/8″ stroke length, tool-less blade change, and a pivoting shoe, but only the Standard 20V’s shoe adjusts in or out.
-They all hold the blade right-side up or down, but only the 20V models can hold the blade horizontally as well.
+All saws have variable speed triggers, 1-1/8″ stroke length, tool-less blade change, and pivoting shoes, but only the 20V Standard’s shoe adjusts in or out.
+They hold blades right-side up or down, with 20V models also holding blades horizontally.

 Bottom Line